yao-laboratory/RNAFoldAssess/README.md

 ## Overview

 A secondary structure prediction tool typically takes an RNA sequence as input, and outputs a prediction of what basepairs that RNA sequence will form; this is called the secondary structure.
-When ground truth for that RNA is available (e.g., known structures or chemical-probing reactivities), predictions can be evaluated against it and assigned numerical scores.
+When ground-truth for that RNA is available (e.g., known structures or chemical-probing reactivities), the predictions can be evaluated against the ground-truth data and a variety of metrics can be derived from this evaluation; typically, we call these the prediction's "score."

 Researchers in this area are often interested in comparing how a new prediction tool performs compared to well-known existing ones, or how existing prediction tools perform on a new set of RNA data.
 In such cases, they gather multiple prediction tools of interest, generate a prediction for each RNA in a dataset, score the predictions, and compare the scores of the different tools.

 RNAFoldAssess streamlines this process by providing a framework for developing reusable and repeatable prediction evaluation pipelines.
 The package provides a `DataPoint` class for working with RNA data, a `Predictor` parent class for wrapping prediction tools in Python classes, and a `Scorer` parent class for defining prediction evaluation schemes.
-These classes together with utility methods privded in the `PredictionPipeline` class, creating reproducible pipelines for RNA secondary structure prediction analysis can be done with very few lines of code.
+These classes together with utility methods provided in the `PredictionPipeline` class, make creating reproducible pipelines for RNA secondary structure prediction analysis doable in just a few lines of code.

 # Installation